Ever since he can remember, biking was all about freedom for Leo Kokkonen.

 “We test everything and try to be scientific with product design,” Kokkonen admits.
 “We are also thinking differently and openly; we have not founded the company based on secrets or a simple-minded stubborn way to think.”

 Alongside making good business, the company’s motto is to produce safe, effective and easy bikes.
-And let’s not forget about convenience, with Pole’s Evolkink downhill, cross-country and enduro bikes easily foldable.
+And let’s not forget about convenience, with Pole’s Evolink downhill, cross-country and enduro bikes easily foldable.

 Whilst everything is currently rolling very nicely indeed for Pole, Kokkonen is keeping an open mind about potential developments down the path.